RetroPie/RetroPie-Docs/docs/Genesis-Megadrive.md

 megadrive_platform="genesis"
 ```

 Once this is done, please update any of the currently installed megadrive emulators from RetroPie-Setup and Emulation Station will now use the Genesis logo.
-Scraping from within Emulation Station should also return Megadrive artwork.
+Scraping from within Emulation Station should also return Genesis artwork.